|

 Dark clouds of gas and dust are silhouetted against the glowing hydrogen gas of emission nebula IC1396.
-The Elephant Trunk Nebula, left of center above, is a dark globule located on the western edge of IC1396 (shown below).
+The Elephant Trunk Nebula, left of center above, is a dark globule located on the western edge of IC1396.
 Stellar winds and ultraviolet light from a hot, young star above the trunk are compressing the gas and dust in the globule and triggering new star formation in its depths.
 The stellar winds are eroding the less-dense gas and dust around the globule, leaving the "elephant trunk" behind it.
-Similar elephant trunks can be seen in CED 214 and the Pelican nebula.
+Similar elephant trunks can be seen in CED 214, the Eagle nebula, NGC 6820, and the Pelican nebula.
+More detail of the Elephant Trunk Nebula and an overview of IC1396 are shown below.

 Covering more than 6 times the diameter of the full moon on the sky, IC 1396 is one of the largest-appearing emission nebulae.
 The Elephant Trunk is right of center in this older, film-based image.
 IC 1396 is in the constellation Cepheus.